CAPIT Reading's Unique Support of ELL Students

 How can a technology support 150 languages?
 And how does it offer consistent support of teachers through professional development that is so vital to the success of any ELL product?

 CAPIT Reading teaches students the foundations of reading, but is the only app that does so without “verbal instructions."
-Students play with sounds and intuitively create letters, words, and sentences.
-Because the app teaches without verbal instructions it is “language agnostic” and naturally accommodates students of all backgrounds, giving all students a shared learning experience.
+In CAPIT, students explore sounds and intuitively create letters, blend words, and assemble sentences.

-Our approach solves the need of translating our system into various languages.
-Because CAPIT Reading is “language agnostic” it does not instruct in any language and automatically accommodates speakers of all languages.
-Because Teachers do not modify CAPIT for their ELL students they do not need to undergo extra training to accommodate their ELL students.
+Our approach solves the need of translating instruction into various languages.
+Because CAPIT Reading is “language agnostic” it automatically accommodates speakers of all languages, without any modifications or additional teacher training.

 Aside from addressing a fundamental academic need, CAPIT Reading addresses a social-emotional need: making ELL students feel valued and “at home” by giving them the opportunity of using the same application as their peers.
 Other literacy applications require ELL students to don their headphones and learn in a foreign language.
-With CAPIT Reading, ELL students are using the same application and in the same manner as their classmates.
-Native English speaking students and ELL students can now play and learn together.
-This enhances their self-confidence and fosters relationships between students of all backgrounds.
+With CAPIT, ELL students use the same application and in the same manner as their classmates.
+Native English speaking students and ELL students learn together, as equals.
+This enhances class unity and fosters relationships between students of all backgrounds.